Firenza/RepositoryAnalyticsApi/README.md

 1. Create a `configuration.env` file (in the same directory as the docker-compose.yml file) and put the variables / values in there.
 This file has been added to the `.gitignore` file so you don't have to worry about commiting it by accident.

 2. Provide the environment varibles in the `docker-compose` command

+#### Integrating Extensions

+1. Build the extension assembly
+2. Copy all of the assemblies to the `./src/RepositoryAnalyticsApi/Plugins/` folder
+3. Start the API and you check the output to see if the types in your plugin were loaded.